 - Take slow, deep breaths through your nose, keeping the hand on your chest still as the hand on your stomach rises and falls with your breaths.

-- Eventually, you want to be able to breath in and out without your chest moving.
+- Eventually, you want to be able to breathe in and out without your chest moving.

 This technique slows your breathing and decreases your oxygen needs as it strengthens your diaphragm.